How to Create Symbolic Links in Ubuntu Linux

 find . -type f -exec sh -c 'ln -s "$(pwd)/$1" "/symlink/directory/$1"' _ {} \;

 This method first creates all necessary subdirectories in /symlink/directory and then populates them with symlinks pointing back to the files in /original/directory.
 The shell wrapper (sh -c) ensures paths with spaces or special characters receive correct handling.
 The symlinks use absolute paths to the original files, making them more robust if you move /symlink/directory (though the links would still break if you move /original/directory or files within it).
-You should ensure /symlink/directory exists before running these commands or that the user running them has permission to create it and its subdirectories.
+Ensure /symlink/directory exists before running these commands or that the user running them has permission to create it and its subdirectories.

 Troubleshooting Symbolic Links